 NOTES about homework in CLASS 4

-In keeping with my educational philosophy, it is my hope that most of our learning activities this year can be completed in the classroom, with students learning at their own pace, working together on projects, and taking turns particpating in small group or one-to-one instruction with their teachers.
+In keeping with my educational philosophy, it is my hope that MOST of our learning activities this year can be completed in the classroom, with students learning at their own pace, working together on projects, and taking turns participating in small group or one-to-one instruction with their teachers.
 If basic assignments are completed, the students will move on to enrichment tasks such as fun games and projects.

 Any homework that I do assign will/should usually be something that:

 - the student can do quickly and independently (with the exception of the culture assignment which will be more of a family activity)

 - is assigned for the purpose of review and/or reinforcing and/or sharing what they've learned at school that day